 We are a team of visionaries and educators working to transform education.

-Transforming education is our mission.
+Transforming education is the mission.

 A child born in 2018 who lives a reasonably lucky life will still be alive, at the age of 82, at the turn of the next century.
 Indeed, there are probably millions of people across the globe right now who will be alive at the dawn of the 22nd century.
 We can’t say what they will be doing with their time, of course.
 The future’s secrets are the future’s to reveal to us.
 What we can say is that they will have lived through the better part of the 21st century, shaping that future based on their values, perspectives and, most importantly for our purposes, their education.
 Regrettably, most of those millions will have been educated according to principles and modes of thinking laid down in the 19th century.
 Students educated in schools trying to conform to well-meaning but counter-productive “back to basics” legislation find themselves graduating from high school (if they do) without the skills to thrive in college or the workforce, let alone build a life of meaning and dignity in a world of rapid change that demands of them talents, skills and work that their schools haven’t trained them to express or do.
 People by the tens of millions in industrialized societies resist critical thinking, believe what is demonstrably false, reject reason, set their life course based on nonsense and undermine themselves and their societies as a result.
 They do this because education hasn’t given them the tools or the capacity to do anything else.